Lattice Lattice

 Roughly 7 minutes to read.
 15 if you follow the links.

 Six short sections.
-No marketing words.
 Skim the diagrams if you're in a hurry.

 1. What Lattice does.

-Lattice moves text messages between phones using only the radios already in your phone — Bluetooth and Wi-Fi.
-There is no Lattice company server in the middle.
-There is no account to create.
-There is no phone number to give us.
-Your identity is a set of keys generated on your phone the first time you open the app, kept only on your phone, and described to other phones by a 12-character ID like ZRV8-F6NE-E6TX.
+Lattice moves text messages between phones using only the radios already in your phone, which means Bluetooth and Wi-Fi.
+There's no Lattice company server sitting in the middle, no account to create, and no phone number to hand over.
+Your identity is a set of keys your phone generates the first time you open the app.
+They never leave the phone, and other phones know you by a 12-character ID like ZRV8-F6NE-E6TX.

 2. How a message gets from you to your mum.

-If your mum's phone is right next to yours, your phones talk directly over Bluetooth.
+If your mum's phone is right next to yours, the two phones talk directly over Bluetooth.
 If she's a kilometre away, the message hops through other Lattice users between you.
-Each phone in between only sees a sealed envelope it cannot open.
+Each phone in between only sees a sealed envelope it can't open.

 You ──BT──▶ ? ──Wi-Fi──▶ ? ──BT──▶ Mum